Young couples, families, everyone comes to Coppelia

 Tourists are not allowed in the upstairs parlor.
 But if you go with a Cuban friend, dress down, and keep your mouth shut, you could pass for a local and get to the upstairs.
 There are eagle-eyed guards watching for intruders, so be prepared.

 Otherwise, foreigners have to eat in a special roped-off area on the ground level.
-They pay in CUCs but receive a better-quality, creamier ice cream product.

 The ice cream at Coppelia used to be famous